What We Do

 - announcement of current competitions

-- constructive peer critiques of works
+- constructive peer critiques of our works

 - in-meeting, volunteer, written editing of our works during oral readings

-- support and aid toward successful publication
+- support and advice toward successful publication

 - Craft Talk: discussions on writing craft (not lessons, but sharing of ideas)